-The percentage of Triage category 1 (immediately life-threatening) patients seen on time has remained at 100% for several years.
-In 2020-21, less Triage category 2 (imminently life-threatening) and Triage category 3 (potentially life-threatening) patients were seen on time than in the previous financial year, with emergency departments experiencing their busiest periods ever following the first wave of the COVID-19 pandemic.
+The percentage of triage category 1 (immediately life-threatening) patients seen on time has remained at 100% for several years.
+In 2021-22, fewer triage category 2 (imminently life-threatening) and triage category 3 (potentially life-threatening) patients were seen on time than in the previous financial year, however we also had record numbers of triage category 2 patients presenting to our emergency departments in that period.

 What are we doing?

 ‘Triage’ is a national scale used in hospital emergency departments to ensure that patients are treated in the order of their clinical urgency and allocated to the most appropriate assessment and treatment areas.
 Patients who present with life-threatening injuries and illnesses are prioritised.

 The scale consists of 5 categories, which establish the maximum waiting time recommended for the medical assessment and treatment of patients.

 Patients are assigned a category by appropriately trained and experienced staff on arrival to the emergency department.